prometheusresearch/baseline-codebase/src/rex.instrument/test/test_ctl.rst

     Usage: rex instrument-retrieve [<project>] <instrument-uid>
     <BLANKLINE>
-    The instrument-retrieve task will retrieve an InstrumentVersion from a project's data store and return the Common Instrument Definition JSON.
+    The instrument-retrieve task will retrieve an InstrumentVersion from a project's data store and return the Common Instrument Definition.
     <BLANKLINE>
     The instrument-uid argument is the UID of the desired Instrument in the data store.